Argentina's new No.1 Martinez set for Copa America showdown against Suarez and Cavani

 Even so, were it not for a succession of positive Covid-19 tests for Argentina's first choice, River Plate keeper Franco Armani, the 28-year-old might have been watching June's World Cup qualifiers and the Copa America from the bench.

-As it happened, he has taken full advantage of the opportunity, proving that he is without a doubt the Albiceleste's finest all-round No.1 right now.
+As it happened, he has taken full advantage of his unexpected opportunity, proving that he is without a doubt the Albiceleste's finest all-round No.1 right now.

 On Monday, in Argentina's Copa America opener, he was equal to almost everything Chile could muster after Lionel Messi's exquisite free-kick gave the Albiceleste the lead.